bedezign/laravel_fallback_route/README.md

 There is no way (that I know of) to replace the route being queried for a match with another route (it wouldn't make sense).
 The only solution is to behave like the actual matched route.

-You could alternatively not derivie from `Route` (so that we could use `__call` to proxy everything to the matched route), but this brings a whole new level of dificulties (like `artisan route:*` not working and so on).
-I've opted to do it like this as this is the lease invasive.
+You could alternatively not derive from `Route` (so that we could use `__call` to proxy everything to the matched route), but this brings a whole new level of dificulties (like `artisan route:*` not working and so on).
+I've opted to do it like this as this is the least invasive.

 ### Position
 As far as I know all routes are matched in order of adding them to the `Router`, be sure to add the fallback at the end of your API scheme, or it will be triggered earlier and produce unexpected results.